 Be Careful About High MERV Ratings

 While a higher MERV number may ensure better filtration efficiency, it is very important to understand that too high a MERV filter may also take more to operate your HVAC system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

 Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from getting into your Cleveland home.
 That's definitely the “best” air filtration, but would also be like living in a box.

-A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning representative to verify your system has the capability of moving the suitable volume of air through higher efficiency filters.
-You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+Your best bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning representative to verify your system has the capability of moving the proper volume of air through higher efficiency filters.
+You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

 Filtration has changed considerably over the past few years.
 Early on, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 Today it’s a whole new ballgame.
-Cleveland area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Cleveland area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!